 You’ll have so much to do when in Paris and likely not want to leave.
 If you are heading to Paris and have some extra days to venture out of the city and discover some nearby attractions then these day trips from Paris will offer you some great ideas to escape the city.
 I fell in love with some of the beautiful towns in France.

 After taking in all the Paris landmarks and enjoying all the food in Paris, take some extra time to explore the French countryside as well as nearby surrounding countries.
 Don’t forget to visit some of the beautiful castles in France that you should add to your bucket list.
+You can get around France with ease using public transportation.
 Let’s take a look at some of the best day trips from Paris to add to your Paris trip.

 This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you.
 Thank you.